TovahWeiss/switch2-legends-za-arduino-controller/src/za/README.md

 | 1	| 1	| Goomy (1), Inkay (2) |
 | 2	| 2	| Litwick (2), Patrat (3) |

+## Reroll Hyperspace [Feature 7 - Seven button presses]

+**Pre-requisites:** Be out of combat in hyperspace with pokemon inside of the 50 unit radius.

+Warps back to the portal over and over as quickly as possible.

-## Area 20 Alpha Spawning Glitch [Feature 7 - Seven button presses]
+## Area 20 Alpha Spawning Glitch [Feature 8 - Eight button presses]

+### Only works pre 2.0 patch ###

 **Pre-requisites:** See [This Video](https://youtube.com/shorts/wpKpsWk2kq4?si=TfAEQC8_qQXp36tq) for setup, then go the bench between the pokemon center north of area 20 and the tower.
 Face the bench with the prompt for sitting on screen.